jakent4498/IDS6938-SimulationTechniques/Homework3/Readme.md

 ![](images/density.png?raw=true)

 I did this and I created a 3D version.
 I did not think all the pedestrians should look alike so I used CreateRandom to make a number of different subway riders.
+More to the point for this homework, my different pedestrians have different movement rates so the heatmap changes a bit based on the flow of traffic.
+This might have more of an effect in a model with less open space where slow pedestrians might block the way of faster pedestrians.
 My 2D image looks very similar to the one above
 ![](images/subway2d.png)